 The call for evidence requested stakeholder input on the definition and where this was received it was into account.

 After considering the advantages and disadvantages of the various definitions for microplastic, the Dossier Submitter proposes the following definition for the purposes of this restriction.
 The definition has been updated based on the consultation on the Annex XV proposal during RAC/SEAC opinion development.
-Further details are outlined in Section 2.2.1.1 and in Annex B.
+Further details are outlined in Section 2.2.1.1 and in Annex B. In terms of the lower size limit, the Dossier Submitter revised the lower limits of the conditions of the restriction from 1nm to 100nm in response to comments received in the consultation on the Annex XV report.
+This was based on practicality considerations recognising the analytical difficulties associated with the identification and quantification of microplastic particles <100nm in size.
+However, the Dossier Submitted continues to consider that particles between 1 nm and 100nm in size, as long as the other relevant physical criteria, should be considered to be microplastics.

 ‘microplastic’ means a particles containing solid polymer, to which additives or other substances may have been added, and where ≥ 1% w/w of particles have (i) all dimensions 1nm ≤ x ≤ 5 mm, or (ii) a length of 3nm ≤ x ≤ 15 mm and length to diameter ratio of > 3.
 Natural polymers that have not been chemically modified are excluded, as are polymers that are (bio)degradable or have a water solubility > 2 g/L.